Modern Slavery Act

 Modern Day Slavery Act

-Bunzl's modern slavery statement is made in accordance with Section 54, Part 6 of the Modern Slavery Act 2015 (‘the Act’) and sets out the steps that Bunzl plc, its subsidiaries and operating divisions (together ‘Bunzl’ or ‘the Group’) are taking with a view to ensuring that slavery and human trafficking is not taking place in Bunzl’s supply chain or in any part of its business.
+Bunzl UK Limited trading as Bunzl Catering Supplies is a subsidiary of Bunzl plc.
+Bunzl's modern slavery statement is made in accordance with Section 54, Part 6 of the Modern Slavery Act 2015 and sets out the steps that Bunzl plc, its subsidiaries and operating divisions are taking with a view to ensuring that slavery and human trafficking is not taking place in Bunzl’s supply chain or in any part of its business.
 This statement can be downloaded below:

 Modern slavery is a global issue and requires global action.
 As an international business we are wholly committed to eliminating modern slavery practices and respecting human rights across both our own operations and our supply chain.
 We take appropriate action to ensure that all our employees understand our policy of eliminating forced labour, child labour and human trafficking.
 We expect our suppliers to meet or exceed local legislative requirements and applicable international requirements for workers’ welfare and conditions of employment, such as those set by the International Labour Organization (‘ILO’) and the Ethical Trading Initiative (‘ETI’) and aim to ensure that our suppliers apply these standards within their operations and their own supply chains.

 Policies in relation to slavery and human trafficking

 For over ten years, Bunzl has adhered to a comprehensive suite of CR policies that cover key impacts to our business.
 Our policies require all businesses to develop policies which reflect the UN Universal Declaration of Human Rights and local legislative requirements together with other Group standards.
 Our policies and Supplier code of conduct also require compliance with internationally recognised minimum requirements for workers’ welfare and conditions of employment as defined by the ILO or the ETI which specifically prohibit forced labour i.e. slavery and human trafficking.